mit-rss/intro_to_ros/README.md

 ### `rostopic hz /topic_name`
 This command can tell you the rate at which messages are being published.
 This tool is helpful to verify if you are publishing messages at a certain frequency.

-The ROS documentation for rostopic at http://wiki.ros.org/rostopicncan provide many other tools to debug your ROS node setup.
+The ROS documentation for rostopic at http://wiki.ros.org/rostopic can provide many other tools to debug your ROS node setup.

 ### `rqt graph`
 This is a tool to display graphs of running ROS nodes with connecting topics and package dependencies.
 Allows you to visualize your entire framework!
 Another helpful technique is to look at the [rqt_graph](http://wiki.ros.org/rqt_graph) which shows the interactions between nodes for your system.